-Oh man, 1992 feels like forever ago… and that’s because it kinda was.
+Oh man, 1992 feels like forever ago… and that’s because it was.
 Yet I still fondly recall playing shareware games back then, like Crystal Caves, Wolfenstein 3D, Duke Nukem II, Commander Keen, and of course, Secret Agent.
-In the good old days of MS-DOS, before demos and trial versions, shareware was king budget gamers, granting players access to the first chunk of a title for free.
+In the good old days of MS-DOS, before demos and trial versions, shareware was king for budget gamers, granting players access to the first chunk of a title for free.
 Oh, and internet access wasn’t exactly fast, cheap, or even something everyone had in the early ’90s, so you better believe I spent a lot of time at the local library with far too many floppies, copying shareware titles from their fancy multi-disc CD-ROM setup.
 Anyway, before I completely lose focus with another senior citizen rant… Secret Agent HD!

 Some of you weren’t yet born when Secret Agent graced floppy disk drives, so let’s rewind.